sebhoerl/matsim-fleetpy/README.md

 }
 ```

 First, a map of picked up and dropped off requests is given, including the vehicle that performed that action.
+Also, requests that are currently (irreversibly) being picked up or dropped off at the time are indicated.
 Second, a list of vehicle states is given with their current location and the earliest point and time when the route of the vehicle can be diverted.
 Third, a list of *newly* submitted requests is given including their time constraints, origin, and destination.

 Each vehicle also indicates which stops have finished (driving there, ideling if necessary, performing the pickup/dropoff) in case identifiers have been defined for them.